 All our partners with whom we share data are GDPR compliant and have signed agreements with us.

 Rarely, we may need to transfer your personal data to third parties outside the EEA in order to achieve our objectives around data processing.
-In this event we will only transfer personal data if the third party is in a country that has been confirmed by the EC to provide adequate protection or the third party has agreed by written contract to comply with the protections required by UK data protection law.
+In this event we will only transfer personal data if the third party is in a country that has been confirmed by the EU to provide adequate protection or the third party has agreed by written contract to comply with the protections required by UK data protection law.

 Keeping your personal data